Maintenance of Certification

 All ABOS diplomates with time-limited certificates who wish to remain Board Certified will be allowed to do so by complying with requirements of the MOC program established by the ABOS.
 MOC is also available to time-unlimited (lifetime) certificate holders who wish to voluntarily participate in the MOC process, including recertification.
 The MOC program has four components.

 - Part I: Evidence of Professional Standing, which is assessed with peer review, confirmation of full and unrestricted licensure in all jurisdictions where a license is held, and hospital credentials.

 - Part IV: Evidence of Performance in Practice, focuses on quality improvement model that includes a stringent peer review process and submission of case lists.
 The Board will obtain peer review of the candidate from certified orthopaedic surgeons who are familiar with their work, and get evaluations from the hospital chief of staff, chief of orthopaedics, surgery, anesthesia, and nursing staff in the operating room and orthopaedic wards.
-This information is reviewed by the credentials committee of the ABOS, who will decide which applicants are admitted to sit for the recertification examination.
+The Diplomate must also submit a Professional Standing Update and Case List in years 7, 8, or 9 of their 10-year MOC Cycle.
+This information is reviewed by the credentials committee of the ABOS.

 A Diplomate’s certification may be subject, in accordance with the ABOS Rules and Procedures, to a Credentials Committee review prior to the expiration of your ten-year period of certification where the Credentials Committee concludes that such review is necessary for an adequate evaluation of whether your practice adheres to accepted professional standards and you have satisfactorily adhered to the MOC Professional Standing requirements.
 The Credentials Committee may take action against your certification, up to and including termination of your certification, prior to the expiration of the ten-year term based on the results of its review.